huaminghuangtw/Evergreen-Notes/Permanent-Notes/Prioritization.md

 > _“Clarity about what matters provides clarity about what does not.” — [@newportDeepWorkRules2016]_

-> _“The Principle of Priority states (a) you must know the difference between what is urgent and what is important, and (b) you must do what's important first.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_
+> _“The Principle of Priority states (a) you must know the difference between what is urgent and what is important, and (b) you must do what’s important first.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_

 ---